UN Syria Envoy Says Cross-border Access Must Stay Open - UrduPoint

 Aside from being the sole point through which aid can reach some three million people, the fate of the crossing is seen as a test of the new Russia-US relationship under the leadership of President Joe Biden.

-It is due to close July 10, and will require a UN vote to stay open.
+It is due to close on July 10, and will require a UN vote to stay open.

-But Russia, which is allied with Syrian President Bashar al-Assad and has made clear its opposition to the move it says threatens Syrian sovereignty, may use its veto power on the UN Security Council to block it.
+But Russia, which is allied with Syrian President Bashar al-Assad and has made clear its opposition to a move which it says threatens Syrian sovereignty, may use its veto power on the UN Security Council to block it.

 "Civilians across the country desperately need life-saving assistance and help building resilience.
 It is absolutely vital to maintain and expand access, including cross-border and cross-line operations," Pedersen told the Security Council.